Why use All Paul Limited to form your new limited company?

 + Search for name + Select the company + Pay for it + Complete

 (*) This is not a guaranteed same day incorporation service.
 It is dependent on demand at Companies House.
 However, it normally only takes a day or two to form a new limited company.
+You can pay extra for a same day incorporation service.

 I need advice in setting up a new limited company